leeroybrun/node-utorrent-api/README.md

 ### utorrent.fetchToken(callback)

 Fetch the token which will be used in each subsequent API calls.
-You only need to do it one time per client instance, the token is the stored inside it.
+This method is directly called before an API call if needed, you don't need to call it by yourself.

 Return an error to the callback, if an error occured when accessing the uTorrent API.